FDI versus R\&amp;D in an endogenous growth model: Introduction

 \section{Introduction}

-Over the past few decades, opening up to the global economy and attracting foreign direct investment (FDI) have been significant policy priorities in developing countries to promote their economic development.
-The main argument is that multinational enterprises (MNEs) would boost investment, bring new technologies and (management) skills, and generate FDI spillovers on domestic firms.
-However, the effects of FDI on the host country's development are far from clear.
+Over the past few decades, openness to the global economy and the attraction of foreign direct investment (FDI) have become major policy priorities for developing countries seeking to foster economic development.
+The prevailing argument is that multinational enterprises (MNEs) stimulate investment, bring advanced technologies and managerial expertise, and generate positive spillovers for domestic firms.
+Despite these expectations, the impact of FDI on host-country development remains ambiguous.

-Overall, empirical literature finds that the effect of FDI on the host country's economic growth is relatively weak \citep{cl2005, g17} and the link between FDI and growth varies over time \citep{benetrix23}.
-More precisely, whether this effect is significant or not depends on local conditions such as the host country's income levels, institutional strength \citep{bg20}, the level of human capital \citep{,li05}, or the development of local financial markets \citep{alfaro04, alfaro10}.
-For instance, the impact is positive in countries with high development level of human capital or financial markets \citep{borenz98, alfaro04}.
-Besides, there is an inverted-U sharped connection between the extent of FDI impact and the host country's income-levels.
-The effect is larger for low- to middle-income countries, before declining from transition to high-income ones \citep{bg20}.\footnote{See, for example, \cite{amin14} for a literature review on the FDI-growth's relationship.}
+Overall, the empirical literature finds that FDI's effect on host-country economic growth is relatively weak \citep{cl2005, g17}, and the relationship between FDI and growth varies over time \citep{benetrix23}.
+More precisely, the significance of this effect depends on local conditions such as income levels, institutional quality \citep{bg20}, human capital accumulation \citep{li05}, and the development of local financial markets \citep{alfaro04, alfaro10}.
+For example, the impact of FDI on growth tends to be positive in countries with relatively high levels of human capital or well-developed financial systems \citep{borenz98, alfaro04}.
+Moreover, the relationship between FDI and income levels follows an inverted U-shape: the effect is strongest in low- to middle-income countries and diminishes as countries transition toward high-income status \citep{bg20}.\footnote{See, for example, \cite{amin14} for a comprehensive review of the literature on the FDI–growth relationship.}

-Despite substantial empirical research on the nexus FDI-growth,\footnote{Over the five decades of research on FDI, the link FDI-GDP (economic growth) is the most often investigated.
-Indeed, 107 of 500 published articles considered in \cite{pf21} study the impacts of FDI on the host country's economic growth. } there is still a lack of theoretical analysis.
-Hence, our paper aims to understand the role of FDI along the transitional dynamics of the host economy by investigating fundamental questions: \begin{itemize} \item[(i)]What is the optimal strategy of a country receiving FDI? \item[(ii)] How can FDI help the host country escape the middle-income trap and potentially achieve economic growth in the long run? \end{itemize}
+Despite the large body of empirical research on the FDI–growth nexus,\footnote{Over five decades of research on FDI, the FDI–GDP (economic growth) relationship has been the most extensively studied.
+Indeed, 107 out of the 500 articles reviewed in \cite{pf21} analyze the impact of FDI on host-country economic growth.} theoretical analyses remain relatively scarce.
+This paper aims to fill this gap by examining the role of FDI along the transitional dynamics of a host economy.
+In particular, we address the following fundamental questions: \begin{itemize} \item[(i)] What is the optimal strategy for a country receiving FDI? \item[(ii)] What role does FDI play in the host country’s development process?
+Can it help the host economy escape the middle-income trap and achieve sustained long-term growth? \end{itemize}